joefreeman/topical/README.md

 ## Comparison to LiveView

 Topical solves a similar problem to Phoenix LiveView, but at a different abstraction level, by dealing only with the underlying state, rather than rendering HTML and handling UI events.

+## Adapters

+There are adapters for Cowboy, which allow adding Topical into an existing router.
+The WebSocket adapter is required to support the JavaScript client and the full functionality of Topical.
+The REST-like adapter provides a way for clients to capture a snapshot of a topic (which is useful for supporing the incremental cache use case).

 ## Example: todo list